intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 However, this would probably lead to breaking your code in most cases.

-A codemod pro's thought process would usually be very careful before having any assumptions about code.
-That's why you should always consider all possible varieties & edge cases of the code pattern for your use case.
+A codemod pro adopts a thought process that is very careful with having any assumptions about code.
+That's why you should always consider all possible varieties and edge cases of the code pattern for your use case.

 ### Planning a Solution to Handle Code Variety & Edge Cases

-To start handling code variety & edge cases, let's briefly note the possible cases where a `var` might be declared:
+To start handling code variety and edge cases, let's briefly note the possible cases where a `var` might be declared:
 - `var` is declared and not mutated
 - `var` is declared and mutated
 - `var` is declared and initialized as a loop index